 RFgen ultimately produced benefits in the warehouse that positively impacted other aspects of the business.
 "RFgen also improves productivity and that drives efficiency downstream," agreed Mulholland.
 "Frank's team collects the data more efficiently, and it moves more quickly to our accounting folks.
 We cannot send our clients any invoices until everything is received, so RFgen makes a huge difference in how quickly CyberCore can invoice our customers, improving our cash flow.
 The information ultimately flows down to our program managers who then report back to their customers faster and more accurately."

-Not only was RFgen able to solve present-day challenges for CyberCore that impacted the entire enterprise, its scalability provided a way for the solution to grow with the organization, both inside the four walls and out in the field.
+Not only was RFgen able to solve present-day challenges for CyberCore that impacted the entire enterprise, but its scalability also provided a way for the solution to grow with the organization, both inside the four walls and out in the field.